 The Commission may in future establish, disestablish, or adjust the boundaries of the Evaluated Area or any Management Area, based on advice from the Scientific Committee.

-From 2024, the Commission shall apply a minimum of 70% protection of suitable habitat for each modelled VME indicator taxa.
+From 2024, the Commission shall apply a minimum of 70% protection of suitable habitat for each modelled VME indicator taxon.
 The Commission, taking into account the advice and recommendations of the Scientific Committee, shall review the boundaries of the Management Areas established in paragraph 14 and Annex 4 of this CMM and make any modifications necessary to achieve this level of protection at its 12th annual meeting in 2024.

 Marine Mammals, Seabirds, Reptiles and Other Species of Concern